 Save on Veterinary Bills

-“Another example is parvovirus, which causes deadly bloody diarrhea in pups.
-If you start with and stick to an effective vaccination program and prevent a parvo outbreak in your household, - provided you have pet insurance - you can save as much as R8 000 in veterinary bills,” concludes le Roux.
+“Another example is parvovirus, which causes deadly bloody diarrhea - mainly in unvaccinated pups.
+If you start with and stick to an effective vaccination program it will help to prevent a parvo outbreak in your household, - provided you have pet insurance - you can save as much as R8 000 in veterinary bills,” concludes le Roux.